omonimus1/competitive-programming/Lectures/data-structures/Lecture02.md

 * **Computability:** a mathematical problem is computable if it can be solved in priciple by a computing device.

+Big O notation is used to give the maximum upper bound for running time.This means that the algorithm will not take time greater than the binding function.
+Let's analyze each of these
+Which of the following is not O(n^2)?
+A)  (15^10) * n + 12099   In this polynomial we can safely ignore the constant part 12099, this leaves us with (15^10)*n.
+Now here too we can ignore (15^10) because it also a constant.
+This gives us a bound of Theta(n).This Theta (n) will always be bound by O(n^2).

+B) n^1.8 will also always be bound by O(n^2).

+C) n^3/(sqrt(n))= n^3/ n^0.5= n^2.5, You can clearly see that n^2.5 cannot be bound by n^2.
+This will increase much faster than n^2.
+Hence this cannot be O(n^2).

+D) (2^20)*n, Similar to the first case this is linear in input as well.
+Hence it will also be bound by O(n^2).

+Answer is C because the order of growth of option c is n2.5 which is higher than n2.

 ## Time complexity analysis - some general rules

 We analyzie time complexity for: